DataDog/documentation/content/en/administrators_guide/build.md

 After you plan your Datadog installation design and best practices, concentrate on the construction of Datadog itself, understanding what needs to be installed, and the best way to achieve that.

-As your IT footprint grows, establish standards for software installation and usage.
-Develop precise, repeatable steps for configuring software while maintaining flexibility.
-This ensures reliability.
+As your IT footprint grows, you need to establish standards for software installation and usage.
+To do this, it's important to develop precise, repeatable steps for reliably configuring software while maintaining the flexibility you need.
 This section explains how Datadog can efficiently integrate with these standards.

 ## Iterating on your environment